it-projects-llc/tg-addons/tg_auth_signup/README.rst

 ===========================================

-* Increases font of "Reset password" and "Signup buttons" under "Login" button
+* Increases font of "Reset password" and "Signup buttons" under "Login" button and wraps them in buttons for better visibility

 * Signup URL depends on current website